ncoghlan/misc/notes/python3/questions_and_answers.rst

 The "code modernisation" approach also has the advantage of being able to be done incrementally over several releases, as failures under Python 3 can be addressed progressively by modernising the relevant code, until eventually the code runs correctly under both versions.
+Another benefit of this incremental approach is that this modernisation activity can be undertaken even while waiting for other dependencies to add Python 3 support.

 More recently, the `python-future`_ project was created to assist those developers that would like to primarily write Python 3 code, but would